KevinHerklotz/eastereck/README.md

 This adds the eastereck object to the global scope, so you can start an easter egg with `eastereck.eastereggname.start()`.

-And yes, everything (images, sounds, style, ...) is already included this one JavaScript file.
+And yes, everything (images, sounds, style, ...) is already included in this one JavaScript file.

 ```html
 // Example: